 SpanishPod101 by Innovative Language provides advanced learners with advanced audio on a variety of topics such as cultural aspects of the Spanish-speaking world, complex grammar and specialized vocabulary.
 Their audio (and video) lessons are updated often and come with accompanying PDFs of the audio in case you stumble across some words or phrases that are difficult to hear or understand.
 There are also other interactive learning features here that you can take advantage of.
 Sign up for free to get a taste of what’s offered.

 For more great recommendations, check out this FluentU post about podcasts, which lists lessons and practice for every level.

 2. Lessons for the Visual Learner

 YouTube isn’t just for watching funny cat videos.
 No, no—it’s also there to help you in your advanced Spanish studies.
 A search on the video site for “advanced Spanish lessons” yields a daunting number of results.
-For more direction on where to start when it comes to YouTube Spanish lessons, check out the following lists.
+For more direction on where to start when it comes to YouTube Spanish lessons, check out the following links.

-First, stop over at FluentU’s post on YouTube channels dedicated to Spanish lesson videos.
+Second, stopover at FluentU’s post on YouTube channels dedicated to Spanish lesson videos.
 You’ll get a more in-depth look at some of the top channels, which should help you make a decision.